trinsic-id/issuer-reference-app/README.md

 ### Register your organization
 1. Create a new organization and select the Sovrin Staging Network.
 ![organization view](assets/orgsview.png)
-2. Click on the details buttin associated with the new organization to open the organization details tab.
+2. Click on the details button associated with the new organization to open the organization details tab.
 3. In the .env file, add your organization's access token to the `ACCESSTOK` field.

 ### Create a credential definition